How to Make and Freeze Basil Sauce

 To make and freeze basil sauce, you'll need the following tools.

-• A kitchen blender or food processor
+• kitchen blender or food processor

-• Spatula
+• spatula

-• Kitchen scale
+• kitchen scale

-• Measuring cup
+• measuring cup

-• Measuring spoon
+• measuring spoon

-• seven 4 oz (125 ml) jars (get some HERE)
+• seven, 4 oz or 125 ml jars (get some HERE)

 • 7 standard mouth lids & canning bands

-In my kitchen, I have a strong Bosch blender that I use.
-But I hear a food processor gives you the same results.
 If using a food processor, you can probably puree this recipe in just 1 batch, whereas I usually have to run 2 batches through my blender to complete it.

 Tips for Making Easy Basil Sauce

-Making basil sauce really isn’t difficult.
+Making basil sauce isn't difficult.
 Just toss everything into the blender or food processor and puree until smooth.
-That’s how it should go.
+That's how it should go.
 But in case you get hung up, let me give you a few pointers.

 4 oz (125 ml) jars of basil sauce topped in a light layer of olive oil